About the Dingo

 Generally speaking, Dingoes can live in a wide range of habitats found on the Australian mainland.
 Their preference is woodland and grassland areas that extend to the edge of forests.
 They are only limited by access to viable water sources.
 The introduction of agriculture by early European settlers and the fear of predation of livestock, saw their range reduced.

-Having been in Australia for over 4,000 years, Dingoes inhabited many parts of mainland Australia but never became established in Tasmania.
+Having been in Australia for around 4,000 years, Dingoes inhabited many parts of mainland Australia but never reached Tasmania.
 After European colonisation and the growth of pastoralisation, there was a concerted effort to remove Dingoes from farming areas.
 As a result, Dingoes are mostly absent from many parts of New South Wales, Victoria, the south-eastern third of South Australia and from the southern-most tip of Western Australia.

 Dingoes are regarded as common throughout the remainder of Australia except in the arid eastern half of Western Australia, nearby parts of South Australia and the Northern Territory.